 This simple case study demonstrates why universities need to support DEI programming and multi-perspective academic inquiry--inside the classroom and out.
+I urge you to vote against SB 1 / HB 6.
 It is important for institutions of higher education to support student opportunities to better understand new perspectives they haven't been exposed to, from new people they may otherwise not have the opportunity to meet.
 We don't know what new ideas and relationships will flourish, unless we create a supportive space for their genesis.

-Thank you,
+Thank you, Jacqueline Daugherty, PhD Associate Teaching Professor, Individualized Studies Program

-Jacqueline Daugherty